Skip to main content

 2 mentions Positive Neutral Negative

-Reviews indicate a lack of humor in the game, with one user expressing disappointment and suggesting that the comedic elements are ineffective.
-There is a desire for more engaging and entertaining content, hinting at a missed opportunity for humor.
+Reviews indicate a lack of humor in the game, with one user expressing disappointment and skepticism about its comedic potential.
+There is a desire for more engaging and entertaining content, suggesting that the current humor falls flat.

 • “I don't know, but just sitting is unfunny.”